How To: Overcoming Objections In Sales By Pre-Framing

 How To Control Every Sales Conversation

-Today I had a coaching call with a new real estate agent.
+Today (first written Oct 26, 2019), I had a coaching call with a new real estate agent.

-She's new to my client's agency and they are hiring to continue their meteoric growth with the goal of going from #5 in California to #1 and to remain in the top 100 real estate firms in the nation.
+She's new to my client's agency, and they are hiring to continue their meteoric growth with the goal of going from #5 in California to #1 and remaining in the top 100 real estate firms in the nation.
 (And I get to work with them!
 I love what I do.)